The Care and Feeding of Nonprofits

 Structuring everything properly can avoid headaches later.
 “To use a construction analogy,” says Takagi, “it’s like building a really solid foundation that is compliant and that you can build upon, versus not being so sure about that foundation; and, as you put more and more programs and activities and employees on top of it, with a shaky foundation it could be like a house of cards and all collapse on you.”

-When starting a nonprofit in California, there are a few items to keep in mind—chief among them being the importance of the role played by the attorney general’s office.
+When you start a nonprofit in California, there are a few items to keep in mind—chief among them being the importance of the role played by the attorney general’s office.

 “The charities operating in California that have activities here, or are fundraising here, are accountable to the attorney general, who supervises the charity community through the Registry of Charitable Trusts,” Rowland explains.
 “So, in addition to the IRS tax-exempt status that’s a fundamental part of forming a nonprofit, organizations that are in California need to pay attention to the California state reporting requirements.”